 You are currently viewing slice() from dplyr in R – Examples

-The slice() function from dplyr package is used to subset the R data.frame rows (observations) based on index/position/number and also used to drop the rows and duplicate the rows by Index.
+The slice() function from the dplyr package is used to subset the R data.frame rows (observations) based on index/position/number and also used to drop the rows and duplicate the rows by Index.
 Using this doesn’t modify the columns, groups, and data frame attributes.
 By providing negative values it will drop the specified rows (In other words it just excludes the rows specified with a negative position).

 Slice VerbsDescription